 Mindfulness is the state of being fully in the present moment.
 Mindfulness helps build awareness of thoughts, emotions, sensations, and experiences without being overwhelmed by them.
 Distress often arises when we feel stuck in the past or worried about the future.
 The ability to be in the present can free us to experience life more fully.
-Mindfulness also takes a non-judgmental approach such that we reduce our judgments about good/bad, should/shouldn't and adopt a more objective perspective.
+Mindfulness also takes a non-judgmental approach such that we reduce our judgments about good/bad, should/shouldn't that fuel intense reactions and adopt a more objective perspective.

 Acceptance-based approaches are particularly helpful in situations that cannot be changed but cause significant pain.
 Of course, it is important to first determine whether or not change is possible, but there are times when tolerating and even accepting painful situations (which is not the same as condoning) can ultimately lead to freedom from suffering.

 Acceptance and Commitment Therapy (ACT) weaves together strategies that help us build space between our thoughts, emotional responses, and actions, and helps us clarify our values in order to act in meaningful ways rather than allow emotional impulse to control our actions.
 ACT frees us to stop struggling with ingrained patterns of thought or emotional response, and practice acceptance in ways that facilitate meaningful change and emotional freedom.